-This article was written at the Kingsview Village Starbucks.
+This article on what churches can learn from Starbucks was written at the Kingsview Village Starbucks.

 Churches could learn a few things from Starbucks…